timrogers/rapgenius/README.md

 ## Get in touch

+[timrogers](https://github.com/timrogers) and [tsigo](https://github.com/tsigo) are the gem's primary contributors.

 Any questions, thoughts or comments?
-Email me at <me@timrogers.co.uk>.
+Email me at <me+rapgenius@timrogers.co.uk> or create an issue.